PyCQA/baron/docs/index.rst

 :file:`position_to_node` and :file:`position_to_path`.

 Both function takes a FST tree as first argument, then the line number and the column number.
-Line and column numbers **start at 1** line in a text editor.
+Line and column numbers **start at 1** like in a text editor.

 :file:`position_to_node` return the FST node.